 - Picnics and games are welcome in the paddock or parkland (please not in the formal garden).

-- Don't miss the corner of the paddock and spinney, where there are bug hotels, a small amount of wild play to explore, and where the chickens live.
+- Don't miss the corner of the paddock and spinney, where there are bug hotels, a small amount of wild play to explore and where the chickens live.
 (Please don't feed the chickens human food, it can make them poorly.)

-- Exploring the House As one of the thousands of visitors viewing this historic house each year, we need your help to take care of it.
+As one of the thousands of visitors viewing this historic house each year, we need your help to take care of it.

 - Please ask a volunteer where to leave your pushchair when you come in (there is not enough space in the house for pushchairs).
 Hippy chick side hip carriers are available to borrow.

-- There are not many ropes and barriers in the house, but please keen an eye on your little ones and ask volunteers what can and can't be sat on, touched and picked up.
+- There are not many ropes and barriers in the house, but please keep an eye on your little ones and ask volunteers what can and can't be sat on, touched and picked up.
 You may be surprised how much can be touched (for example, don't miss having a go on the rocking horse in the nursery!)

 - If you have very muddy shoes our volunteers may ask you to put on some shoe covers to protect the floor.